wichtounet/wichtounet.github.io/posts/2017/09/cpp11-concurrency-tutorial-futures.rst

         return 0;
     }

-The three tasks are started asynchronously with :code:`std::async` and the resulting :code:`std::future` are stored.
+The three tasks are started asynchronously with `std::async` and the resulting `std::future` are stored.
 Then, as long as one of the tasks is not complete, we query each three task and try to process its result.
 If no result is available, we simply do something else.
 This example is important to understand, it covers pretty much every concept of the futures.

-One interesting thing that remains is that you can pass parameters to your task via :code:`std::async`.
-Indeed, all the extra parameters that you pass to :code:`std::async` will be passed to the task itself.
+One interesting thing that remains is that you can pass parameters to your task via `std::async`.
+Indeed, all the extra parameters that you pass to `std::async` will be passed to the task itself.
 Here is an example of spawning tasks in a loop with different parameters:

 .. code:: c++